 - Improved performance

-The AgriPump Rebate Program is for Hydro One and Niagara Peninsula Energy Inc. customers that are:
+The AgriPump Rebate Program is for Hydro One and Niagara Peninsula Energy Inc. customers that are at least one of the following:

 - Farmers (must have a Farm Business Registration number)